abxvn/autossl/README.md

 - acm:DescribeCertificate
 - acm:ListCertificates

-To synchronize your certificates to AWS IAM
+To synchronize your certificates to AWS ACM

 ```bash
 autossl sync acm